Amazon CloudWatch – Metrics, Alarms & Dashboards

 Archive Log Data

-• log retention setting can be modified, so that any log events older than this setting are automatically deleted.
+• Log retention setting can be modified, so that any log events older than this setting are automatically deleted.

 Log Route 53 DNS Queries

-• can help log information about the DNS queries that Route 53 receives.
+• Can help log information about the DNS queries that Route 53 receives.

 Real-time Processing of Log Data with Subscriptions